-How Rising Interest Rates Affect The Economy and You
+How Rising Interest Rates Affect The Economy and Your Budget

 If you have been following the news for some time now, you might have noticed that the Federal Reserve has raised interest rates by 0.25 percent.
 Although the figure seems to be fairly insignificant, it can have a huge impact on the economy as a whole.
 Starting from the stock market right down to your household.